leomotors/Mini-Vector-Calculator/README.md

 # Mini Vector Calculator

-  This program can do simple Vector Calculation.
+  This program can do simple Vector Calculation!

-## Related Project
+## 📍 Related Project

 <a href="https://github.com/Leomotors/Website-Vector-Calculator">Website Vector Calculator</a> (Developed from this repo.)

-## Program's Features
+## ✨ Program's Features

 ### Vector Calculation